 Part of me wants to, part of me doesn’t

-Have you heard somebody say “Part of me wants to, but part of me doesn’t”?
+Have you heard somebody says “Part of me wants to, but part of me doesn’t”?

 What is a Part?
 A Part is an efficient system that your unconscious mind has set up to run in a particular scenario.

-Where could the Part come from for the fear of public speaking?
-Let’s say at the age of 7 you have been given your first public speaking gig and you have been asked to stand up in front of the class and read aloud from a book.
-At the age of 7 you may not have yet mastered the art of reading and Part of you doesn’t want to speak in public.
+Where could the Part come from for fear of public speaking?
+Let’s say at the age of 7 you have been given your first public speaking gig, and you have been asked to stand up in front of the class and read aloud from a book.
+At the age of 7, you may not have yet mastered the art of reading and Part of you doesn’t want to speak in public.

 It works.
 To avoid prolonged embarrassment the teacher quickly says “Please sit down, thank you”.